go-gremlins/gremlins/docs/docs/usage/mutations/invert_logical_not.md

 title: Invert logical not
 ---

-# Invert logical not operator

 _Invert logical not_ will double-negate boolean expressions by wrapping a NOT operator with another NOT operator.

 This mutation tests whether your tests can detect when a boolean negation is effectively neutralized by a double negation.

 ## Mutation table